AmitTr0318/IMDB-Movie-Analysis/README.md

 Steps implemented:

 Data Cleaning:
--Handle missing values, remove duplicates,outlier detection, and standardize formats for fields like dates and genres.
+- Handle missing values, remove duplicates,outlier detection, and standardize formats for fields like dates and genres.
--Remove irrelevant columns or rows to focus on key analysis variables (e.g., budget, runtime, ratings).
+- Remove irrelevant columns or rows to focus on key analysis variables (e.g., budget, runtime, ratings).

 Database Setup in MySQL:
--Use the LOAD DATA INFILE command to upload the cleaned data into MySQL.
+- Use the LOAD DATA INFILE command to upload the cleaned data into MySQL.
-Example command:
+- Example command:
 **LOAD DATA INFILE 'path/to/yourfile.csv'
 INTO TABLE imdb_movies
 FIELDS TERMINATED BY ','